dethcrypto/truffle-typings/README.md

 # truffle-typings

+# Deprecated in TypeChain v2.
+TypeChain generates these typings on the fly.

 Truffle typings for migrations, tests etc. If you want to have fully typed contracts you need to use [Typechain](https://github.com/krzkaczor/TypeChain) (target=truffle) project to generate typings based on ABIs.
 It doesn't force any new API.

 ## Install